Cancellation of Bail Impermissible for mere Violation of a Bail Condition

-In the case of Godson v.
-State of Kerala [2022 (2) KLD 447], the Kerala High Court held that a mere violation of bail conditions, including involvement in a subsequent criminal case, is not sufficient for the automatic cancellation of bail.
+A mere violation of bail conditions, including involvement in a subsequent criminal case, is not sufficient for the automatic cancellation of bail, the Kerala High Court held in the case Godson v.
+State of Kerala [2022 (2) KLD 447].

-The court must conduct a summary inquiry to gather evidence and determine whether the subsequent criminal involvement, such as the accused attempting to interfere with the administration of justice, necessitates revoking bail to ensure a fair trial.
-In the inquiry the court has to consider whether crime is of such grave nature that it amounts to a supervening circumstance warranting cancellation of bail.
+To cancel the bail, the court must conduct a summary inquiry to gather evidence and determine whether the accused has attempted to interfere with the administration of justice, which makes it necessary for the court to revoke the bail for ensuring a fair trial.
+In the inquiry the court must consider whether crime is of such a grave nature and it falls within the supervening circumstance that warrant cancellation of bail.

-The mere registration of a subsequent crime against the accused by itself cannot result in an automatic cancellation of bail.
-It is only an indication of an allegation or a complaint of the accused having been involved in a subsequent crime.
+The mere registration of a subsequent crime against the accused alone cannot result in an automatic cancellation of bail.
+It is only an allegation or a complaint of the accused having been involved in a subsequent crime.

 The cancellation of bail is not a mechanical process; it requires more than just an alleged breach of conditions.
-The fundamental right to personal liberty, enshrined in Article 21 of the Indian Constitution, is a significant factor to consider when evaluating an application for bail cancellation.
+The fundamental right to personal liberty, enshrined in Article 21 of the Indian Constitution, is a significant factor to be considered when evaluating an application for bail cancellation.

 For bail to be canceled, very cogent and overwhelming circumstances must exist, which indicate either an abuse of the granted liberty or an attempt to interfere with the due course of justice.
 The primary consideration for bail cancellation is whether the accused’s conduct makes it impossible to ensure a fair trial.